-The Next Big AI Trends in Customer Service
+The Next Big AI Customer Service Trends

 Despite the mechanism that spurred the digital transformation of businesses worldwide, the increased blending of physical and digital spaces means that to maintain continued success, companies cannot lose sight of what is on the horizon.
-These are a few of the trends to capitalize on in the not-too-distant future.
+These are a few of the customer service industry trends to capitalize on in the not-too-distant future.

 Anticipate Needs and Take Action

-Proactive service in all industries will become more prevalent as time goes on.
+Proactive service is a customer support trend in all industries and will become more prevalent as time goes on.
 Currently, the accepted model for service notifications hasn’t evolved much since the days of filling out a comment card and dropping it in a box.
 This is a reactive model; it passively relies on customers already having gone through an experience and then leaving some sort of feedback, usually in the form of a survey.
 In our digital age, there is so much more that can be done.

 To Be or Not To Be

-In 2011, Apple released the iPhone 4s and with it a host of features, but one, in particular, stands out as what could be called its most profound claim to fame: Siri.
+In 2011, Apple released the iPhone 4s and with it, a host of features, but one, in particular, stands out as what could be called its most profound claim to fame: Siri.
 Something that Apple had dreamed up during the 80s, the assistant, was curiously reminiscent of the scene in Star Trek 4 between Scotty and the old Macintosh Plus, and its functionality quickly became a pop culture phenomenon and a must-have capability for all of Apple’s competitors.

 AI can address incoming customer inquiries, requests, and more through natural language processing (NLP) in seconds on the user’s preferred channel, such as web chat, IVR, and social media.
-AI-powered customer service can fast-track customers right past human agents, eliminating the need to wait for an agent to address the problem.
+Utilizing AI in customer service can fast-track customers right past human agents, eliminating the need to wait for an agent to address the problem.
 A good AI solution for customer experience will empower the user with self-service resolutions that create an effortless and efficient interaction.

 Meet Them Where They Are

 For a while, it may have been trendy for every company to have a bespoke app as the central locus for profile-driven customer interactions, forcing the consumer to come to them on the company’s terms.
 With the new focus on adopting customer-centric strategies, companies are now moving to meet the customer where they are, on third-party apps as the method of choice for corresponding with customers.

 The Future of Customer Service

 As the world grows increasingly fast-paced and hyper-digital, delivering personalized customer service and superior customer experiences are crucial for businesses to survive and thrive.
+Embracing new trends in customer service, such as leveraging AI and technology-driven solutions, is essential in this transformation.
 To accomplish both, companies big and small must leverage the right solutions to enhance their customer service and support.